std::any and Type Erasure

 };Step 7 — Writing a Simplified Version of any by Hand

-To gain a deeper understanding of the type erasure mechanism, let's write a minimal version of any by hand.
-Although this implementation is far less refined than the standard library version, it can help you understand exactly how any works internally.
+To gain a deeper understanding of the type erasure mechanism, let's write a minimal version of std::any by hand.
+Although this implementation is far less complete than the standard library version, it can help you understand how std::any actually works internally.

 #include <memory>